-3.2.1 The Council is setting its budget at a time when it continues to face significant challenges.
-In broad terms these can be split into 3 categories; economic, local government and local challenges.
-Each of these challenges is explored below.
+3.2.1 The Council is setting its budget at a time when it faces a range of issues to contend with.
+In broad terms these can be split into 3 categories; economic, local government and local.
+Each of these are explored below.

-Economic Challenges
+Economic

-- 3.2.2 In 2016 the estimated annual growth in the UKs Gross Domestic Product (GDP) was around 2%.
-Based on forecasts by the International Monetary Fund (IMF) this growth is expected to continue for 2017, albeit at a slower rate as a result of uncertainties with regards to the impact of leaving the European Union on the economy. - 3.2.3 The graph below shows the quarterly growth increase over the past 11 years.
-The impact of the financial crisis and recession in 2008/09 is clearly evident.
-However, since 2013 the economy has grown consistently each quarter.
-This is positive news for the UK economy.
+- 3.2.2 In 2017 the estimated annual growth in the UKs Gross Domestic Product (GDP) was around 1.5%.
+Based on forecasts by the Office for Budget Responsibility this growth is expected to continue for 2018, albeit at a slower rate than previously forecast as a result of uncertainties with regards to the impact of Brexit on the economy. - 3.2.3 The graph below shows the forecast annual growth increase in GDP over the next 5 years.
+The pace of the increase has been revised downwards between the Spring and Autumn Budgets in 2017.